adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 #### About us

 Snapsec is a team of security experts specialized in providing pentesting and other security services to secure your online assets.
-We have a specialized testing methodology which ensures in-depth testing of your business logic and other latest vulnerabilities.
+We have a specialized testing methodology that ensures in-depth testing of your business logic and other latest vulnerabilities.

- If you are looking for a team which values your security and ensures that you are fully secure against online security threats, feel free to get in touch with us #[support@snapsec.co](mailto:support@snapsec.co)
+ If you are looking for a team that values your security and ensures that you are fully secure against online security threats, feel free to get in touch with us #[support@snapsec.co](mailto:support@snapsec.co)